-The East Hills line which Bradfield designed opened in 1931.The Sutherland to Cronulla route originally opened in 1908 as a steam tram line designed by Bradfield and was converted to a rail line and electrified, opening in 1939.
+The East Hills line which Bradfield designed opened in 1931.The Sutherland to Cronulla route originally opened in 1911 as a steam tram line designed by Bradfield; this closed in 1931 but was rebuilt as an electrified rail line, opening in 1939.

 Bradfield’s proposal for a line between St Leonards and Eastwood was actually endorsed in a 1927 act of parliament but never constructed.
 However, a similar connection opened further north, between Epping and Chatswood, in 2009.
 Later this year the line will close for seven months for conversion to form part of the Sydney Metro Northwest which will open in 2019.